-Often, clauses may also specify a descriptive list of events such as war, terrorism, civil unrest and severe adverse weather conditions, which will be deemed to be force majeure events if they also comply with the conditions above. clauses may also exclude particular events from the scope of in order to allocate liability in advance for such events.
+Often, force majeure clauses may also specify a descriptive list of events, such as war, terrorism, civil unrest and severe adverse weather conditions, which will be deemed to be force majeure events if they also comply with the conditions above.
+Force majeure clauses may also exclude particular events from the scope of force majeure so as to allocate liability in advance for such events.

 As with other claims, the contractor must also comply with contractual condition precedents, such as notice provisions.
-Again, failure to comply with such contractual condition precedents may or may not have a debarring effect.
+Again, failure to comply with such a contractual condition precedent may or may not have a debarring effect.

 If successful, a contractor may be entitled to a graduated range of remedies, including extension of time, loss and expense, suspension of performance, termination of the contract and consequential provisions.

-A contractor will typically be entitled to an extension of time for delays arising from being ‘prevented’ from performing his or her obligations under the contract.
-However, he or she will generally be under the obligation to minimise any such delay.
+A contractor will typically be entitled to an extension of time for delays arising from being ‘prevented’ from performing its obligations under the contract.
+However, the contractor will generally be under the obligation to minimise any such delay.

-While some standard form contracts such as FIDIC provide contractors with the ability to also claim for loss and expense (time-related costs, as well as costs of remedying the works due to loss or damage caused by a force majeure event) in some circumstances, in practice, construction contracts generally allocate cost-related risks of force majeure events to contractors.
+Although some standard form contracts, such as FIDIC, provide contractors with the ability to also claim for loss and expense (time-related costs, as well as costs of remedying the works because of loss or damage caused by a force majeure event) in some circumstances, in practice, construction contracts generally allocate cost-related risks of force majeure events to contractors.

-In the event of a prolonged event preventing the execution of substantially all the works, contractors may be entitled to terminate the contract.
-If so, the clause will set out the length of before termination becomes available and the payments that must be made if the contract is terminated.
+In the event of a prolonged force majeure event preventing the execution of substantially all the work, contractors may be entitled to terminate the contract.
+If so, the force majeure clause will set out the length of force majeure before termination becomes available and the payments that must be made if the contract is terminated.
 Very often, the approach to termination is the same as with termination for convenience.
-However, any ‘termination payment’ may either exclude or limit greatly the amounts that may be paid or amount of loss of profit for the balance of the contract.
+However, any ‘termination payment’ may either exclude or limit greatly the amounts that may be paid or the amount of loss of profit for the balance of the contract.

-Non-payment or late payment claims are also very common contractor claims that arise in construction projects.
-In the current market, contractors often price their bids on a very tight margin and non-payment or late payment can quickly eat into their margin, in particular when a contractor has financing obligations.
+Non-payment or late payment claims by contractors are also very common in construction projects.
+In the current market, contractors often price their bids on a very tight margin and non-payment or late payment can quickly eat into that margin, in particular when a contractor has financing obligations.

 The effect on the contractor’s and subcontractors’ cash flow can strongly hinder their performance and the contractor’s ability to perform its obligations on time and at the planned cost, if at all.

 Construction contracts usually require employers to make payments to contractors periodically, in accordance with an agreed schedule of payments.
-Before each payment is made, contractors must submit contractually compliant interim payment applications showing in detail the amount they consider themselves to be entitled to together with supporting documentation evidencing the progress to the works against which payment is claimed.
+Before each payment is made, contractors must submit contractually compliant interim payment applications, showing in detail the amount to which they consider themselves to be entitled, together with supporting documentation evidencing the progress of the work against which payment is claimed.

-In order to suspend the works or terminate the contract for non-payment, the contractor must comply with the procedure set out in the contract, including any notice requirements.
+To suspend the work or terminate the contract for non-payment, the contractor must comply with the procedure set out in the contract, including any notice requirements.
 The suspension and termination provisions of the contract will generally set out the length of notice before suspension and termination become available.

-Contractors will generally be entitled to an extension of time and associated time-related costs for delays arising from such suspension of the works, subject to the requirements set out in the ‘Extensions of time’ and ‘Loss and expense’ sections set out above.
+Contractors will generally be entitled to an extension of time and associated time-related costs for delays arising from a suspension of the work, subject to the requirements set out, above, in the ‘Extensions of time’ and ‘Loss and expense’ sections.

 Contractors generally have relatively limited termination rights in construction contracts.
-In addition to the circumstances set out in the ‘Force majeure’ and ‘Payment’ sections above, contractors are typically entitled to terminate a contract:
+In addition to the circumstances set out, above, in the ‘Force majeure’ and ‘Payment’ sections, contractors are typically entitled to terminate a contract: